 What are the different types of copper pipes?

-Four commonly used copper pipes are used in residential and commercial plumbing: Type K copper pipe, Type L copper pipe, and Type M copper pipe.
-For water supply in older properties, Copper DWV Piping is used.
+Four commonly used copper pipes are used in residential and commercial plumbing: Type K, Type L, and Type M. Copper DWV piping are used for water supply in older properties.
 The letters indicate the size and thickness of the walls and their diameter.

 For example, a copper pipe with a thinner diameter and low water pressure rating is unsuitable for construction-grade water delivery.
 And domestic water supply lines that require minimal water pressure will only need a thinner-sized copper pipe.